 The knife comes with an additional safety lock feature.
 Cleaning the blades after use is very easy with a simple release mechanism.
 The handle and blades can be locked onto the storage block after cleaning ready for their next use.
 Some users have reported problems with the plastic on the handle cracking, but that does not detract from this being one of the best electric knives on the market.

 - Some handle problems

-The ergonomically designed handle has a non-slip trigger for continuous operation.
+The ergonomically designed handle has a non-slip trigger.
 When not in use, the electric knife and fork can be stored away in a compact storage case.
 Some users have reported the 74250 model does get hot with extended use.